StreamTable: An Area Proportional Visualization for Tables with Flowing Streams: StreamTable (No Split, Min. Excess Area, Fixed Row Order)

 \subsection{Variable Row Heights}

-A straightforward solution in this case is to treat $h_1,\ldots,h_j$ as variables, which yields a quadratically constrained quadratic program.
+We model this case by treating $h_1,\ldots,h_j$ as variables.
+Hence the objective and constraint functions yield a quadratically-constrained quadratic program.
 Note that scaling down the height of a StreamTable by some $\delta\in (0,1]$ and scaling up the width by \todo{No mention of quadratic constraints.
 DONE.} $1/\delta$ do not change the excess area.
-Therefore, a non-linear program solver may end up generating a final table with bad aspect ratio.
+Therefore, a non-linear program solver may end up generating a final StreamTable with bad aspect ratio.
 Hence we suggest to add another constraint: $h_1+\ldots+h_k = H$, where $H$ is the desired height of the visualization.
-Figure~\ref{fig:GurobiExample} (right) illustrates an example where the solution (not necessarily optimal) is computed using a non-linear program solver Gurobi~\cite{GurobiNon-Linear}, and Figure~\ref{fig:GurobiExample2} is obtained by smoothing the corners of the streams.
+Figure~\ref{fig:GurobiExample} (right) shows an example (not necessarily optimal) solution computed using a non-linear program solver Gurobi~\cite{GurobiNon-Linear}.

 \todo{JARED: we need to stop Gurobi a bit early, the visual difference is barely noticable.}

 \textbf{Local Improvement:} We now show how a non-optimal StreamTable may be improved further by examining each empty cell individually, while deciding whether that cell can be removed by shrinking the height of the corresponding row.
 By $E_{i,j}$ we denote the empty rectangle between the rectangles $R_{i,j}$ and $R_{i,j+1}$.
 We first refer the reader to Figure~\ref{fig:heuristic}(a)--(b).
 Assume that we want to decide whether the empty cell $E_{i,j}(=E_{2,4})$ can be removed by scaling down the height of the second row.
 The idea is to grow the rectangles to the left (resp., right) of $E_{i,j}$ towards the right (resp., left) respecting the adjacencies and area.